 Fridge: Why do you think he live only to kill vampires.
 That wasn't just Donald Sutherland's son playing a vampire: Merrick's son was turned.

 Ho Yay: The scene where Amilyn watches over Lothos as he sleeps and kisses his hand makes you wonder...

 Memetic Mutation: Amilyn's death scene is basically what most people remember from the film: "Ooooh, aaaaah, ooooh, aaaaah!"

 Only The Creator Does It Right: The planned Whedon-less reboot film got this reaction from a lot of people, which may have been part of the reason that it got staked.

 Retroactive Recognition: Hilary Swank as Kimberley, one of Buffy's Girl Posse.
 Ben Affleck and Ricki Lake in bit parts, as a baseball player and a waitress respectively.
 Though his scene got left on the cutting room floor, Seth Green (Oz from the series) does appear on the tape, and DVD covers.

-Seinfeld Is Unfunny: This movie bombed in its theatrical release but proved to be a cult favorite on videotape.
+Seinfeld Is Unfunny: This movie did okay for a low-budget film in its theatrical release but proved to be a cult favorite on videotape.
 It was this cult status that ultimately inspired the TV series, which ironically now tends to make the movie look bad by comparison.

 So Okay, It's Average: It's not a masterpiece and looked on unfavorably by folks who only know the series from the TV show.
 But in it's own right, it's a good horror/superhero origin film with some great bits of comedy and character development.